Elmina Castle: Dutch control

-In 1596, the Dutch made a first unsuccessful attempt at capturing the castle, succeeded by a successful one in 1637, after which it was made the capital of the Dutch Gold Coast.
-During the period of Dutch control a new, smaller fortress was built on a nearby hill to protect St. George's Castle from inland attacks.
+In 1596, the Dutch made a first unsuccessful attempt at capturing the castle.
+They succeeded decades later in 1637, after which this became the capital of the Dutch Gold Coast.
+During the period of Dutch control, they built a new, smaller fortress on a nearby hill to protect St. George's Castle from inland attacks.
 This fort was called Fort Coenraadsburg.
 The Dutch continued the triangular Atlantic slave route until 1814, when they abolished the slave trade, pursuant to the Anglo-Dutch Slave Trade Treaty.

 In 1872, the British took over the Dutch territory and the fort pursuant to the Anglo-Dutch Sumatra treaties of 1871.